Astoundify/marketify/readme.txt

 = 2.5.0: February 16, 2016 =

-* New: Add Sidekick support. https://wordpress.org/plugins/sidekick/
-* Fix: Author archive width when no sidebar is used.
+* New: Author archive width when no sidebar is used matches blog.
 * Fix: When using variable prices ensure the Buy Now modal displays correctly.
 * Fix: Include Featured Callout demo images in the theme images directory.